samjschapiro/samjschapiro.github.io/_pages/about.md

 *Note: I will be visiting the [Simons Institute for the Theory of the Computing](https://simons.berkeley.edu/homepage), [University of California, Berkeley](https://www.berkeley.edu/) to study [Modern Paradigms in Generalization](https://simons.berkeley.edu/programs/modern-paradigms-generalization) during Fall 2024.*

-I am a senior undergraduate at the [Department of Computer Science](https://www.cs.illinois.edu), [University of Illinois, Urbana-Champaign](https://www.illinois.edu), where I am fortunate to work with [Prof. Han Zhao](https://hanzhaoml.github.io/) and [Prof. Arindam Banerjee](https://arindam.cs.illinois.edu/) on advancing the theoretical foundations of machine learning.
+I am undergraduate at the [Department of Computer Science](https://www.cs.illinois.edu), [University of Illinois, Urbana-Champaign](https://www.illinois.edu), where I am fortunate to work with [Prof. Han Zhao](https://hanzhaoml.github.io/) and [Prof. Arindam Banerjee](https://arindam.cs.illinois.edu/) on advancing the theoretical foundations of machine learning.
 My current focus is on:
-- **Transfer Learning:** Theory and algorithms for modern generalization settings.
+- **Transfer Learning/Generalization:** Theory and algorithms for emerging generalization settings.
 - **Deep Learning Theory:** Studying the interplay between optimization algorithms and generalization for neural networks.

 ## Publications